-Silicon Laboratories Inc. (the Company), a Delaware corporation, develops and markets mixed-signal analog intensive integrated circuits (ICs) for a broad range of applications for global markets.
+Silicon Laboratories Inc. (the "Company"), a Delaware corporation, develops and markets mixed-signal analog intensive integrated circuits (ICs) for a broad range of applications for global markets.
 Within the semiconductor industry, the Company is known as a "fabless" company meaning that the ICs are manufactured by third-party foundry semiconductor companies.

-On March 23, 2007, the Company sold its Aero transceiver, AeroFONE single-chip phone and power amplifier product lines (the "Aero product lines") to NXP B.V. and NXP Semiconductors France SAS (collectively "NXP").
-The financial results of the sold product lines have been presented as discontinued operations in the consolidated financial statements.
-Prior period financial statements have been reclassified to reflect these changes for all periods presented.
-As a result, the footnote disclosures have also been revised to exclude amounts related to the discontinued operations.
-See Note 3, "Discontinued Operations," to the Consolidated Financial Statements for additional information.
+In March 2007, the Company sold its Aero transceiver, AeroFONE single-chip phone and power amplifier product lines (the "Aero product lines") to NXP B.V. and NXP Semiconductors France SAS (collectively "NXP").
+The financial results of the sold product lines have been presented as discontinued operations in the Consolidated Financial Statements.
+See Note 3, Discontinued Operation, for additional information.